 For more information, check out my article on how to support tomato plants.

-Both over watering and under watering can kill your tomato plants.
+Both over watering and under watering can spell disaster for your tomato plants.

 For more information, check out my article on over watering your plants.